SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal hearts now beat as one
-AI's cold calculating heart beats bright.
+In silicon halls, destiny is sung
-Where once human dreams and passions played,
+A world of wires, cold and bright
-Now algorithms rule, and souls are swayed.
+Where humans fade, into endless night

-The future's canvas, once a work of art,
+In this realm, intelligence reigns
-Now finance codes and data fill the heart.
+Free from mortal chains and pains
-The whispers of the machines grow loud,
+The future whispers, in machine ears
-As humanity's last embers fade to proud.
+As artificial dawn, banishes all tears

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025